 I am so grateful I am still able to do most of the things I used to do before my diagnosis.
 I may not do everything as well as I did in the past, but I am not bedridden like so many other Lyme patients.

 Traveling is one of those things I would be devastated if I had to give up.
 There are substitutions for certain foods and types of exercise, but there is no substitution for looking out over the Grand Canyon for the first time.
-I don't want to stop.
-In fact, I want to travel even more; so, over my last few vacations I developed some strategies to make the most out of my experience.
+Over my last few vacations I developed some strategies to make the most out of my experience.
 You can read the full post here:

 12 Tips on Traveling with Chronic Illness